apache/spark/docs/ml-features.md

      5.0    |     5.0
 ~~~

-By default, Imputer will replace all the `Double.NaN` (missing value) with the mean (strategy) from
+In this example, Imputer will replace all occurrences of Double.NaN (the default for the missing value)
-other values in the corresponding columns.
-In our example, the surrogates for `a` and `b` are 3.0
+with the mean (the default imputation strategy) from the other values in the corresponding columns.
+In this example, the surrogate values for columns `a` and `b` are 3.0 and 4.0 respectively.
+After
-and 4.0 respectively.
-After transformation, the output columns will not contain missing value anymore.
+transformation, the missing values in the output columns will be replaced by the surrogate value for
+that column.

 ~~~
       a     |      b     | out_a | out_b